RobotNerd/prose-english-format/README.md

 ### Comment tokens

-Comment tokens are capitalized words that provide special metadata meaning to an author or editor.
+Comment tokens are capitalized words that provide special metadata for an author or editor.
 Tokens can be included in comments or in bracketed blocks.

 These tokens are recognized: